-The crystal structure of Xenopus laevis SMUG1 (xS-MUG1) has been determined and together with its amino acid sequence compared to other members of the UDG superfamily (15,17,18).
+The crystal structure of Xenopus laevis SMUG1 (xSMUG1) has been determined and together with its amino acid sequence compared to other members of the UDG superfamily (15,18,46).
 Human and amphibian SMUGs share high level of sequence similarity in the catalytic active site.
-Since hSMUG1 has not been crystallised together with substrate, its similar organisation of the active site as other members of the UDG superfamily like the much studied hUNG suggests comparisons with the latter, especially hUNG crystals with substrate (14,47).
-One of the original models for catalysis by family 1 UDGs suggested an associative SN2 mechanism, which shortly says that following flipping into the active site uracil is released from deoxyribose by attack on the C1' of a water molecule activated by an Asp residue acting as a general base (Asp145 in hUNG, with possible assistance from His148) (14,30,48).
-In contrast, later results supported by biophysical investigations have favoured a dissociative SN1-like mechanism, which means that following base flipping into the active site the glycosidic bond splits into a uracil anion stabilised by a histidine residue and a deoxyribose oxocarbenium ion (45).
-Then, a water molecule, coordinated by certain active site amino acid residues, somewhat passively becomes the $1'-\alpha$ -OH C1' after dissociation of the uracil anion (45).
-While the SN2 approach focuses on the activation of a H2O nucleophile by certain amino acid residues (14), the SN1 model emphasises the reaction energy contributed by molecular strain or other unfavourable atomic clashes in U-DNA before and following base flipping (47).
-Because hSMUG1 contains the nonpolar Asn85 unable to activate H_2O (for nucleophilic attack or elimination) in place of the activating Asp145 of hUNG (46), the SN1-like mechanism might appear applicable for hSMUG1 as well 18.
-That may explain the observation that the U-DNA excision activity of hUNG is more effected by replacement of Asp145 than the activity of hSMUG1 is effected by replacement of Asn85 17,18.
-If we, being conscious about our limitations at the present stage of knowledge, assume a similar SN1-like reaction intermediate for hSMUG1 as shown for hUNG, Asn85 of hSMUG1 can be assigned to coordinate the reactive water molecule to attach the deoxyribose oxocarbenium ion, and that the events occur in a non-concerted manner via the activation of the uracil anion.
-In the crystal structure of
+Since hSMUG1 has not been crystallised together with substrate, its similar organisation of the active site as other members of the UDG superfamily like the much studied hUNG suggests comparisons with the latter, especially hUNG crystals with substrate (14,49).
+One of the original models for catalysis by family 1 UDGs suggested an associative SN2 mechanism, which shortly says that following flipping into the active site uracil is released from deoxyribose by attack on the C1' of a water molecule activated by an Asp residue acting as a general base (Asp145 in hUNG, with possible assistance from His148) (14,31,50).
+In contrast, later results supported by biophysical investigations have favoured a dissociative SN1-like mechanism, which means that following base flipping into the active site the glycosidic bond splits into a uracil anion stabilised by a histidine residue and a deoxyribose oxocarbenium ion (47).
+Then, a water molecule, coordinated by certain active site amino acid residues, somewhat passively becomes the 1'-q-OH C1' after dissociation of the uracil anion (47).
+While the SN2 approach focuses on the activation of a H_2O nucleophile by certain amino acid residues (14), the SN1 model emphasises the reaction energy contributed by molecular strain or other unfavourable atomic clashes in U-DNA before and following base flipping (49).
+Because hSMUG1 contains the nonpolar Asn85 unable to activate H2O (for nucleophilic attack or elimination) in place of the activating Asp145 of hUNG (48), the SN1-like mechanism might appear applicable for hSMUG1 as well (46).
+That may explain the observation that the U-DNA excision activity of hUNG is more effected by replacement of Asp145 than the activity of hSMUG1 is effected by replacement of Asn85 (18,46).
+If we, being conscious about our limitations at the present stage of knowledge, assume a similar SN1-like reaction intermediate for hSMUG1 as shown for hUNG, Asn85 of hSMUG1 can be assigned to coordinate the reactive water molecule to attach the deoxyribose oxocarbenium ion, and that the events occurs in a non-concerted manner via the activation of the uracil anion.
+In the crystal structure of xSMUG bound to free uracil, the backbone carbonyl group of Asn96 (corresponds to Asn85 of hSMUG1) coordinates water by a hydrogen bond (Figure 8A).